Park & Garden

 As already noted on the Home page, David Whitehead (A survey of Historic Parks & Gardens in Herefordshire, Hereford and Worcester Gardens Trust, 2001, page 240) says that Pevsner “should also have added that [Langstone's] setting is of a complementary quality, as precious as the house itself and more vulnerable”.
 A park was first shown on maps in the late 19th century, when it was a modest, crescent shape in front of the house.i This crescent shape is shown as The Orchard in a map at Langstone entitled “An Accurate Survey of the several Estates belonging to ROBERT GWILLYM Esq in the Parishes of Llangarron and Walford with some adjacent Farmes in the County of HEREFORD Taken and Mapt by George Smyth MDCCXXX1” (1731).
 Between The Orchard and the Garren brook are The Engine Meadow and The Well Meadow, all of which now constitute the park.
 In the Revd John Jones' 1827 “Maps and TERRIER of ESTATES etc” (see here).
 The Orchard is described as the Stable Meadow, the top half of the Engine Meadow as the Little Meadow and the lower half of the Engine Meadow plus the Well Meadow as the Engine Meadow, while the field on the other side of the Llanerch brook, beyond the park and between the Garren and the lane to Llangarron, is named the Well Meadow.

-These and another 32 veteran or notable trees are listed in the Woodland Trust's Ancient Tree Inventory, recorded by Brian Jones on 15 August 2016.
-They include the black mulberry, likely to have been planted when the front of the house was built in about 1700, and a perry tree, both in the shrub garden; another Wellingtonia in the Little Homm; seven pedunculate oaks and eight common limes in the park and further meadows; a ginkgo and a tulip tree; ash, holly, red horse chestnut, hybrid black poplar, Austrian pine; a coast redwood planted by Colin Jones in the 1950s; and three poplars I planted in the mid-1990s (tree numbers 155464-6).
-For a full list of the trees, see here.
-For the Woodland Trust's map see here.
+These and other veteran or notable trees are also listed in the Woodland Trust's Ancient Tree Inventory, recorded by Brian Jones on 15 August 2016.
+The sequoiadendron giganteum (Wellingtonia) in front of the house was recognised as a remarkable specimen for Herefordshire until Garnstone Park was revisited and is now listed as the 25th largest in the county.
+The black mulberry, likely to have been planted when the front of the house was built in about 1700, is now ninth in the county list.
+Other trees include a quercus Lucombeana (Lucombe oak) in front of the stable, a perry tree in the shrub garden; another Wellingtonia in the Little Homm; seven pedunculate oaks and eight common limes in the park and further meadows; a ginkgo and a tulip tree; ash, holly, red horse chestnut, hybrid black poplar, Austrian pine; a coast redwood planted by Colin Jones in the 1950s; and three poplars I planted in the mid-1990s (tree numbers 155464-6, including x canescens Tower at 155465).
+For a full list, see here.

 It is clear there was much planting of non-native species in the 19th century and earlier.
 Colin Jones planted many more trees in the 1950s, often in pairs of Scots pine and larch, but also including Wellingtonias and coast redwoods (sequoia sempervirens).
 I understand someone told him he was going to end up with a forest, not a park.
 My father gave me a similar warning when I was planting more trees in the 1990s.
 Strangely Colin never planted any limes, despite the fact they grow so well here.
 One near the top of the park, which fell with a rumble like thunder early on 29 January 2016, narrowly missing the overhead electric line and transformer pole on one side and my 1996 weeping beech on the other, measured about 29m.